DYK-Team/Shimming_coil/README.md

 ➢ Successfully manufactured a working prototype of a four-channel electronic driver.

-For more details, please read the pdf report.
+For more details, please read the report: "Design and optimisation of 1D shimming coils.pdf".
 The purpose of each project folder can be found in the report Appendix.
 You will have to tinker a little to install the Python libraries for MCP2221 and PCA9685.
 In the report we provide relevant links to the Adafruit website.